cookiecutter/cookiecutter/docs/advanced/local_extensions.rst

 This will register the ``foobar`` filter for the template.

-For many cases, this will be unneccessarily complicated.
+For many cases, this will be unnecessarily complicated.
 It's likely that we'd only want to register a single function as a filter.
 For this, we can use the ``simple_filter`` decorator:

 .. code-block:: json